-Oddfellows Hall (former), William St
+Oddfellows Hall (former), William St, lot and number unknown

 The Oddfellows (or Odd Fellows) Lodge is what is known as a Friendly Society.
 Friendly societies were voluntary associations of workers, established with the purpose of providing financial and social services to members, often according to their religious, political, or trade associations.
 Among other things, they preceded medical benefit funds like HBF, in providing medical insurance.
 In Australia the organisation is called the IOOF, the Independent Order of Oddfellows.

 The Oddfellows Hall/Gaiety/Bijou, William St opp.
 Town Hall, opened July 1867.
 Harper's Biograph Vaudeville Company showed a season of films 8-13 November 1897, as one of the earliest screenings in Fremantle.
 (The very first was in the Town Hall.)
 Demolished 1925 (or 1919).